-- N. "Permanent Artwork" artwork that has been approved by the ACAC and the City Council for long-term installation in the public right-of-way or on public property, allowing for inclusion in the City of Merced's liability policy and subject to maintenance by the City of Merced. - O. "Portable Collection" artworks in a variety of media, such as sculpture, painting, mixed media, prints, photography and textiles that are owned by the City, movable, and primarily exhibited in interior spaces of City buildings. - P. "Public Art" includes, but is not limited to, original works of sculpture, photography, graphic art, waterworks, fiber-works, neon, glass, mosaics, paint, furniture, fixture, or any combination of visual media that are displayed in a public place for enjoyment of the community and is void of any commercial or campaign related references or affiliations. - Q. "Public Art Collection" the body of artworks acquired by the City, through commission, donation, purchase, loan, lease, competition (limited or open) or any other means, and displayed on city property and/or owned by the City. - R. "Public Art Master Plan" a document developed by the ACAC and adopted by City Council which sets the foundations for the Public Art Program including, but not limited to, the vision, mission and overall goals, and broadly identifies the types of projects that the Program will undertake, and recommends policies, procedures and guidelines for implementing the Program. - S. "Request for Proposals (RFP)" a call to artists that asks for the submission of artist credentials and a conceptual proposal for an artwork, both of which are the basis of selecting an artist. - T. "Request for Qualifications (RFQ)" a call to artists that asks for the submission of artist credentials, which is the sole basis of selecting an artist. - U. "Temporary Artwork" artwork that has been approved by the ACAC and the City Council for installation in the public right-of-way or public property for no more than one (1) year.
+- N. "Permanent Artwork" artwork that has been approved by the ACAC and the City Council for long-term installation in the public right-of-way or on public property, allowing for inclusion in the City of Merced's liability policy and subject to maintenance by the City of Merced. - O. "Portable Collection" artworks in a variety of media, such as sculpture, painting, mixed media, prints, photography and textiles that are owned by the City, movable, and primarily exhibited in interior spaces of City buildings. - P. "Public Art" includes, but is not limited to, original works of sculpture, photography, graphic art, waterworks, fiber-works, neon, glass, mosaics, paint, furniture, fixture, or any combination of visual media that are displayed in a public place for enjoyment of the community and is void of any commercial, campaign, divisive rhetoric inconsistent with the purpose of this policy or related references or affiliations. - Q. "Public Art Collection" the body of artworks acquired by the City, through commission, donation, purchase, loan, lease, competition (limited or open) or any other means, and displayed on city property and/or owned by the City. - R. "Public Art Master Plan" a document developed by the ACAC and adopted by City Council which sets the foundations for the Public Art Program including, but not limited to, the vision, mission and overall goals, and broadly identifies the types of projects that the Program will undertake, and recommends policies, procedures and guidelines for implementing the Program. - S. "Public Rights-of-Way" shall include any and all publicly owned or controlled spaces or property with the exception of City street surfaces. - T. "Request for Proposals (RFP)" a call to artists that asks for the submission of artist credentials and a conceptual proposal for an artwork, both of which are the basis of selecting an artist. - U. "Request for Qualifications (RFQ)" a call to artists that asks for the submission of artist credentials, which is the sole basis of selecting an artist.

+V. "Temporary Artwork" artwork that has been approved by the ACAC and the City Council for installation in the public right-of-way or public property for no more than one (1) year.
 Insurance and maintenance of the artwork will be the responsibility of the sponsoring lead agency.